Review work hours in a time tracking calendar

 Calendar view for tracked time in Timen

 Some days need a close look and some weeks need a broader scan.
-Timen lets people move between month, week, and day ranges depending on what they are trying to understand.
+Timen lets people move between month, week, and day ranges depending on which work hours they need to review.

-That makes it easier to zoom out for planning, zoom in for corrections, and keep the full picture of the schedule in mind.
+That makes it easier to zoom out for planning, zoom in for corrections, and keep the full picture of tracked work in mind.

-The result is a calendar that works for daily logging, weekly review, and monthly oversight instead of forcing one rigid view.
+The result is a time tracking calendar that works for daily logging, weekly review, and monthly oversight instead of forcing one rigid view.

 Day view in Timen calendar